cea-hpc/modules/doc/source/design/sticky-modules.rst

         - it means stickyness applies to the module versions
         - thus they cannot be swapped by another version

-    - In case stickness is defined over module parent name and another ``module-tag`` defines stickyness over specific module version name
+    - In case stickiness is defined over module parent name and another ``module-tag`` defines stickyness over specific module version name

         - it means stickyness applies to the module version
         - thus these versions targeted specifically with ``module-tag`` cannot be swapped by another version from same module